Theater Kid

 "Yeah, Dad.
 I'm good."

-His father reached into his pocket and pulled out a crumpled envelope.
+His father reached into his pocket and pulled out a crumpled envelope from the bank.
 "Take it anyway."

-Inside was a couple hundred bucks in tens and twenties, as if this could erase almost two decades of neglect.
+Inside was two hundred dollars in tens and twenties.
 Jason felt something catch in his throat.

 "Thanks."